jmayorga94/azure-function-premium-template/README.md

 An Azure Function Premium plan with virtual network integration enabled allows the Azure Function to utilizes resources within the virtual network.

-+ **Microsoft.Network/virtualNetworks**: The virtual network for which to integrate, and one subnet to which the function app plan is delegated with Microsoft.Web/serverFarms.
++ **Note**: The subnet to which the function wil be integrated needs to be delegated with Microsoft.Web/serverFarms.

 ### Azure Function Premium Plan